tangowithcode/tango_with_django_2/manuscript/chapter8-templates.md

 So far, we've created several HTML templates for different pages within our Rango application.
 As you created  each additional template, you may have noticed that a lot of the HTML code is repeated.
 Anytime you repeat similar code, you are violating the [DRY Principle](https://en.wikipedia.org/wiki/Don%27t_repeat_yourself) - which states: DO NOT REPEAT YOURSELF!
 You might have also noticed that the way we have been referring to different pages using *hard coded* URL paths.
 This is bad practice - names will invariably change.
 Taken together, repetition and hard coding will result in a maintainence nightmare, because if we want to make a change to the general site structure or change a URL path, you will have to modify all the templates which has the URL or where the structure changes.
 This might be tractable if your site has a few pages, but always think, what if my site had hundreds or millions - how long would it take then?
 How likely are mistakes?

-Luckily for us Django developers have already thought about how to solve such problems and provided solutions.
+Luckily for us, Django developers have already thought about how to solve such problems and provided solutions.
 In this chapter, we will use *template inheritance* to overcome the first problem, and the *URL template tag* to solve the second problem.
 We will start with addressing the latter problem first.

 ## Using Relative URLs in Templates
 So far, we have been directly coding the URL of the page or view we want to